DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial11.md

-# Tutorial 10
+# Tutorial 10 - Topic 9  Behavioural Factors and Stock Market Puzzles

-1*.
+### 1*.
 Differentiate the following terms/concepts:
-a.
-Certainty equivalent and a gamble
+**a.
+Certainty equivalent and a gamble**

+A certainty equivalent is the wealth level that leads a decision-maker to be indifferent between a particular prospect and a given wealth level and a gamble is a lottery or series of wealth outcomes, each of which is associated with a probability.

 **b.
 Loss aversion and myopic loss aversion**

 - Loss averse- losses loom larger than gains
-- myopic loss aversion implies the person also evaluates her portfolio frequently
+- Myopic loss aversion implies the person also evaluates her portfolio frequently

-c.
-Speculative price bubble and ex post rational stock price
+**c.
+Speculative price bubble and ex post rational stock price**
 - Speculative bubble is said to exist when high prices seem to be generated more by traders' enthusiasm than by economic fundamentals
 - Shiller defines ex post rational stock price as the stock price if you actually knew all future dividends